Paul Brodsky: Central Banks are Nearing the 'Inflate or Die' Stage

 Chris Martenson: Destroy them in real terms but not nominal terms.

-Paul Brodsky: In other words the purchasing power of the currencies will be destroyed yet all the – you will still have the dollars, you will still have the Euros, you will still have the Yen in your pocket.
+Paul Brodsky: In other words, the purchasing power of the currencies will be destroyed, yet you will still have the dollars, you will still have the euros, you will still have the yen in your pocket.
 And actually you will have quite a bit more.
-So the nominal price of assets denominated in these currencies if anything would probably rise, certainly not fall because there will be more currency chasing these assets.
+So the nominal price of assets denominated in these currencies, if anything, would probably rise, certainly not fall, because there will be more currency chasing these assets.
 However, the purchasing power of things that you can buy with these currencies will fall dramatically.
-So if shares of General Electric or IBM or Google or Apple rise ten or 15 percent that is all great.
+So if shares of General Electric or IBM or Google or Apple rise 10% or 15%, that is all great.
 And it will keep the nominal balance sheets solvent of pension funds and investors.

-However, you may have a head of lettuce at that the market – at the supermarket for $30.
-So clearly leveraged financial assets will not keep pace in our view with the general price level.
+However, you may have a head of lettuce at the supermarket for $30.
+So clearly, leveraged financial assets will not keep pace in our view with the general price level.
 And that is the crux of the matter.
 It is solving for real returns as opposed to solving for nominal returns.

 Chris Martenson: Interesting.
-So if we hold gold as one of these assets this – are you making the case here that this is a good time to get involved in other hard assets?
+So if we hold gold as one of these assets, are you making the case here that this is a good time to get involved in other hard assets?
 Commercial real estate came up already in this conversation.
-Is this time to take advantage of generationally low interest rates, lock up some assets and wait for this inevitable devaluation?
+Is this time to take advantage of generationally low interest rates, lock up some assets, and wait for this inevitable devaluation?
 Is that one way to protect yourself?

 Paul Brodsky: It is a bit tricky.
 Real estate used to be real.
-And by that I mean, since the advent of mortgage-backed securities market and certainly I was a part of that and new technologies and innovations, what we have today is the ability of private investors to act as creditor.
-So in effect a pension fund that allocates a certain percentage of its capital to large mutual fund or money manager who then takes that capital and invests in the mortgage-backed securities market is acting as creditor.
-And this has made the funding of real estate very broad based.
-Many of these funders of real estate today both residential and commercial are leveraged.
-They are actually borrowing effectively from the banking system money and with that credit with which they buy more mortgage-backed securities.
+And by that I mean, since the advent of mortgage-backed securities market – and certainly I was a part of that – and new technologies and innovations, what we have today is the ability of private investors to act as creditor.
+So, in effect, a pension fund that allocates a certain percentage of its capital to large mutual fund or money manager, who then takes that capital and invests in the mortgage-backed securities market, is acting as creditor.
+And this has made the funding of real estate very broad-based.
+Many of these funders of real estate today, both residential and commercial, are leveraged.
+They are actually borrowing effectively from the banking system money, and with that credit, they buy more mortgage-backed securities.

-Buying the mortgage-backed securities in turn increases or at least maintains the value, the equity value of the real estate of the building, if you will.
-So in effect the asset values that underlie the market, where it is priced today, are in large part contingent upon the overnight funding of those assets.
-So what was once upon a time a term funded meaning 30 year, whatever it may have been, and a very well funded or outright for cash when more homeowners owned a greater percentage of their homes in equity, has become really a financial asset.
-And that all reduces the marginal value of a home or the marginal value of commercial real estate reduces to the overnight funding provided by the banking system.
-I do not know if that is too obtuse but if you think through it, a hedge fund that goes out and buys MBS, mortgage-backed securities, or commercial mortgage-backed securities or leveraged loans that are backing real estate or something of that nature can only – its NAV, that hedge fund’s NAV relies upon the ability to fund itself overnight through the banking system.
+Buying the mortgage-backed securities in turn increases or at least maintains the equity value of the real estate of the building, if you will.
+So, in effect, the asset values that underlie the market, where it is priced today, are in large part contingent upon the overnight funding of those assets.
+So what was once upon a time a term-funded – meaning 30-year, whatever it may have been – and a very well-funded or outright for cash when more homeowners owned a greater percentage of their homes in equity, has become really a financial asset.
+And that all reduces the marginal value of a home, or the marginal value of commercial real estate reduces to the overnight funding provided by the banking system.
+I do not know if that is too obtuse, but if you think through it, a hedge fund that goes out and buys MBS, mortgage-backed securities, or commercial mortgage-backed securities, or leveraged loans that are backing real estate, or something of that nature can only – that hedge fund’s NAV (net asset value) relies upon the ability to fund itself overnight through the banking system.

 So what is the value of the home or of the strip mall that flows through to the hedge fund?
-It completely depends on the funding and it has become overnight funding.
-It is not term funding.
-So it is a long winded way of saying is commercial real estate or is housing, residential real estate a good place to put your money, well, it depends on A, if it is term funded and B if the bid for that real estate relies on overnight funding.
-If it is term funded then that is good.
-You bought it well, it is funded well.
+It completely depends on the funding, and it has become overnight funding; it is not term funding.
+So is it a long-winded way of saying, is commercial real estate or is housing, residential real estate, a good place to put your money?
+Well, it depends on A) if it is term-funded and B) if the bid for that real estate relies on overnight funding.
+If it is term-funded, then that is good.
+You bought it well; it is funded well.
 You are not going to be taken out of your property if things get squirrely overnight.
 That is good.
-However, if the value of your asset, if the value of your real estate relies on the continued overnight funding of anyone that might potentially come into buy your real estate then we would argue, well, you may have a difficult time because it is a market.
+However, if the value of your asset, if the value of your real estate, relies on the continued overnight funding of anyone that might potentially come into buy your real estate, then we would argue that you may have a difficult time because it is a market.
 So we are not too sure that real estate is the cleanest way to play inflation.
 It has become a very mismatched funded market over the last 20 years.

 Paul Brodsky: It may be.
-Again, though, you could be right and certainly there might be a very good trade there.
-At the end of the day real estate has always come down to demographics and whether or not you will have more investors or home owners coming into borrow, to buy real estate at whatever prices they are at, seems to me to be unknown.
-So you may be right but it is not as clear to me as other types of investments only because the real estate market is already a very leveraged and mismatched market.
-It could be – it is certainly going to be better than other forms of investment I would argue, such as any bond with duration to it and potentially cash where we see great risk.
-So it could be better but we do not have any real insight into the amount of leverage necessary or releveraging necessary to drive up collateral values or asset values.
+Again, though, you could be right, and certainly there might be a very good trade there.
+At the end of the day, real estate has always come down to demographics.
+And whether or not you will have more investors or home owners coming into borrow, to buy real estate at whatever prices they are at, seems to me to be unknown.
+So you may be right, but it is not as clear to me as other types of investments, only because the real estate market is already a very leveraged and mismatched market.
+It is certainly going to be better than other forms of investment, I would argue, such as any bond with duration to it, and potentially cash, where we see great risk.
+So it could be better, but we do not have any real insight into the amount of leverage necessary or releveraging necessary to drive up collateral values or asset values.

-And gold to me is really the cornerstone of sidestepping almost any possible policy response I can envision happening next and maybe even advancing our positions a little bit.
-But preserving and wealth preservation being the cornerstones of my philosophy at this stage where if we are where I think we are in this story, one possible statement is he who loses least wins most.
-And that certainly was true in other great inflationary epic back in Weimar and Zimbabwe.
-There are so many examples we could just start rattling them off.
+And gold to me is really the cornerstone of sidestepping almost any possible policy response I can envision happening next, and maybe even advancing our positions a little bit.
+But wealth preservation being the cornerstone of my philosophy at this stage, where if we are where I think we are in this story, one possible statement is he who loses least wins most.
+And that certainly was true in other great inflationary epics back in Weimar and Zimbabwe.
+There are so many examples we could just start rattling off.
 So I am wondering if, in closing, you agree with that view?
-Is it a question of simplicity and is this really a monetary crisis at heart?
+Is it a question of simplicity, and is this really a monetary crisis at heart?

-Paul Brodsky: Well, I would suggest maybe contact you and we will put out – we do not take investors from the public and we do not hold ourselves out to be investment advisors.
-So I am happy to provide information to you and I think that might be the best way to go about doing it.
+Paul Brodsky: Well, I would suggest they maybe contact you – we do not take investors from the public and we do not hold ourselves out to be investment advisors.
+So I am happy to provide information to you, and I think that might be the best way to go about doing it.